GMOD/jbrowse/README.md

 # Installing as an npm module

-This allows JBrowse to be easily integrated into other applications.  `jb_setup.js` and `jb_run.js` are copied into the application root and can be used to install the demo files and server JBrowse, respectively.
+This allows JBrowse to be easily integrated into other applications.  `jb_setup.js` and `jb_run.js` are copied into the application root and can be used to install the demo files and serve JBrowse, respectively.

     npm install GMOD/jbrowse